macmanes/assemblage/README-annotation.md

 Annotation
 ==========

-Although the workflows in this README were made specifically for my thesis on Next-generation nematode genomes, most of them are generic and should be useful to anyone annotating any other genome.
+This pipeline is in active development by the MacManes Lab.
+This webpage has been forked from https://github.com/sujaikumar/assemblage/blob/master/README-annotation.md

 How to predict genes using a two-pass (iterative) MAKER2 workflow
 --------------------------------------------------------

-This is a meta How-to which uses the next few How-Tos as described:

 Requirements:

 1. Genome assembly (nucleotide fasta file)
 2. CDSs (ESTs or RNA-Seq assembly) from the same species, if possible
-3. Protein set from a closely related species, if possible (we used C. briggsae for C. sp5, B. malayi for D. immitis and L. sigmodontis, and M. hapla for
+3. Protein set from a closely related species.
-   M. floridensis.
 You can also use a well curated set of proteins like swissprot ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz
-4. MAKER2 pipeline from http://www.yandell-lab.org/software/maker.html (we used version 2.25)
+4. MAKER2 pipeline from http://www.yandell-lab.org/software/maker.html (we used version 2.31.2) Compiling with MPI support is preferrable
-5. CEGMA - Core Eukaryotic Genes Mapping Approach - from http://korflab.ucdavis.edu/datasets/cegma/ (we used version 2.1)
+5. CEGMA - Core Eukaryotic Genes Mapping Approach - from http://korflab.ucdavis.edu/datasets/cegma/
 6. SNAP gene finder from http://korflab.ucdavis.edu/Software .
-We used the version dated  2010-07-28
-7. Augustus gene finder from http://bioinf.uni-greifswald.de/augustus/ (we used version 2.5.5)
+7. Augustus gene finder from http://bioinf.uni-greifswald.de/augustus/ (we used version 3.0.2)
-8. GeneMark-ES gene finder from http://exon.gatech.edu/license_download.cgi (we used GeneMark-ES LINUX 64 version 2.3e - `gm_es_bp_linux64_v2.3e.tar.gz`)
+8. GeneMark-ES gene finder from http://exon.gatech.edu/license_download.cgi (used GeneMark-ES LINUX 64 version 2.3e - `gm_es_bp_linux64_v2.3e.tar.gz`)

 Overview: